c-blake/bu/doc/tim.md

 idle" general purpose system..merely "approximately idle".

 [^3]: Of course, understanding does not ***end*** with reproduction.
-Sometimes the whole distribution is of interest, not the "luckiest".
-Sometimes cold-cache (for some value of "cold" and "cache" are more interesting).  `tim` does let you write all the times to a file.
-Most debate over such things (eg. hbench vs. lmbench) is really about how to compress many numbers into one for purposes of comparison.
-Not compressing at all (or even nixing time series structure) is the more informative comparison.
-Since humans are bad at reading such reports, views on the debate mostly come down to priors on misinterpretation probability (usually with strong subjective experience components).
-In any event, if one *does* care about the whole distribution, not merely `t0`, to be scientific one should check that ***the whole distro reproduces*** via a K-S test or similar (unlikely but not impossible for most noise of my personal experience).
-This may be Future Work for `tim`.
+Sometimes the whole distribution is of interest, not the best or "luckiest".
+Cold-cache (for some values of "cold" & "cache") can be more interesting.  `tim` can write all times to a file, including "warm-ups".
+Most debate over such things (eg. hbench vs.  lmbench) is more about how to compress many numbers into one for purposes of comparison.
+Not compressing at all (or even flattening time series structure) is the more informative comparison.
+Since humans are bad at reading such reports, views on the debate mostly come down to disagreeing estimates of P(misinterpretation|strong subjective experience components).
+In any event, if one *does* care about the whole distribution, not merely `t0`, to be scientific one should check that ***the whole distro reproduces*** via K-S tests or similar (unlikely but not impossible for most noise of my personal experience).
+This may be Future Work for `tim` and inherently requires a *lot* of data/samples as well as environmental controls.

 [^4]: For example, [Ben Hoyt's King James Bible ***concatenated ten times***](https://benhoyt.com/writings/count-words/) means that branch